adambarla/CE7455/assignments/01/report/report.typ

 === Early stoping
 Up to a point, training improves the learner's performance on the validation set.
 Past that point, however, improving on the training data comes at the expense of increased generalization error.

+I implemented early stoping with patience.
+If validation accuracy doesn't improve in `patience` epochs, the run is terminated.
+By using patience we can increase number of epochs to a large value because models stop by themselves.

 === Batch normalization